DavidRusycki/wallpaper-gen/README.md

 # wallpaper-gen

-This projects have the objective to generate wallpapers with a random image from thirdy party API's.
-And permite of user defines a one frase to add into center of image.
-This projects makes with Java 17.
-And initial use the Pexel API.
+This project have the objective of generate wallpapers with a random image from thirdy party API's.
+And permit the user defines one frase to add into center of image.
+This projects makes with Java 17 and initial use the Pexel API.

 ## Tecnologies